 - The instructor must dress appropriately and professionally.

 - The instructor must arrive at least thirty (30) minutes before the class starts, except in the case of the Advanced Green Building: Building Science course, where the instructor must arrive one hour in advance.
 The instructor must be fully prepared to teach the curriculum.
 The average instructor requires between four to eight hours of preparation for each hour of class time.
-The instructor must remain until all tests have been collected.
+The instructor must remain in the classroom until all tests have been collected.

 - The instructor will follow the developed curriculum as outlined according to the instructor guide, which includes using the audio-visual materials provided, class activities outlined and must teach the course for its fully scheduled time.
 At the beginning of each class the instructor must make time to allow students to complete their registration information on the Scantron forms and must read the instructions provided by the licensed organization’s contact.
 Incomplete or inaccurate registration forms may result in students not receiving credit for the class.